apiman/apiman/README.md

 You can look at the Apiman [quickstarts on apiman.io](https://www.apiman.io).

-Or, you can build and run our 'server-all' quickstart try everything out.
+Or, you can build and run our 'server-all' quickstart to try everything out immediately.

 Here's what you need to do: